megamaz/NoodleExtensions-python/README.md

 If you want to know what's currently on my to-do list, you can go [here](https://trello.com/b/yA5qQTs7)!
 Pull requests, feedback, issues, and more are appreciated.
 If you'd like to contact me, you can do so on discord at `megamaz#1020`
 ## What is it?
 This is a Python Noodle Extensions Editor for Beat Saber levels.
 Manually editing a JSON file over a long period of time can get really annoying, so this should speed up the process!\
-### The docs are still a work in progress.
-If you have any questions on how to use the script or need help, you can contact me on discord at `megamaz#1020`
+### Documentation
-They currently do not document animation, but they can be found [here](./docs/docs.md)
+All the docs can be found [here](./docs/docs.md)!
+If something does not work or they are incorrect, or do not document something, let me know!
 ## Sample
 ```py
 import noodleExtensions as NE